 The program utilizes materials available at virtually every elite law school in the United States.
-While most courses in this Program utilize "casebooks," of equal importance are treatises, outlines, and audio lectures.
-These lectures are presented by some of the most prestigious law professors in the United States.
+In addition to casebooks, of equal importance are treatises, outlines and audio lectures recorded by some of the most prestigious law professors in the United States, and other study aids.
+Simple "busy work" found in many programs is eliminated.
+Students, with the advice of faculty, are encouraged to emphasize the study methods they find most beneficial.